akando42/next-map/public/content/posts/08-18/index.md

 cover: "content/posts/08-18/spykman-world-bitcoin-and-the-first-WAR-initial-coin-offering.jpg"
 date: "08-18"
 title: "Bitcoin - The First WAR Initial Coin Offerring"
-tags: ['Bitcoin', 'Blockchain', 'Cryptocurrencies','War Financing','Bond Market','Stock Market','Spykman World','Nicholas Spykman']
+tags: ['Bitcoin', 'Blockchain', 'Dogecoin', 'Cryptocurrencies', 'War Financing', 'Bond Market', 'Stock Market', 'GeoGenetics','Kazahstan']
 published: true
 ---
 ## War Finance.
 How nations funded their wars in the ancient times, modern-era and how nations will fund their wars in the future ?